Mobile Navigation

 Fill out the Sample Submission and Consent Form with your patient (included in the kit).

-Schedule Draws Icon
+Schedule Drawing of BLood Icon

 2. Schedule the Blood Draws